I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Zagreb is not short on accommodation.
 Here, you’ll find all sorts of hotels, from plush, 5-star icons to basic guesthouses and everything in between.
 But the question of exactly where you should base yourself is a good one.

-If you’ve only got a short time, a weekend break, for example, then you should opt to stay somewhere in Zagreb city center.
+If you’ve only got a short time, a weekend break, for example, you should opt to stay in Zagreb’s city center.

-That way, you’ll be within walking distance of the big sights.
-Plus, there are many options in terms of accommodation here: plush modern hotels, B&Bs, and hostels.
+That way, you’ll be within walking distance of the significant sights.
+Plus, there are many accommodation options here: plush modern hotels, B&Bs, and hostels.

-For a longer stay in Zagreb, try Lake Jarun.
+For a more extended stay in Zagreb, try Lake Jarun.
 It’s more peaceful, still easy to get to the center of town, and being somewhere more “local” gives you a better insight into what makes the city tick.

 Here are some of the top hotels in Zagreb to inspire your trip.

-Luxury – Hotel Dubrovnik.
+Upscale – Hotel Dubrovnik.
 Situated in the center of the city, in Zagreb’s main square, this polished hotel offers a modern place to stay.
-It provides plenty of different rooms and amenities, including a restaurant, bar, and fitness center.
+It provides a variety of rooms and amenities, including a restaurant, bar, and fitness center.

 Mid-range – Art Hotel Like.
 More of a boutique offering, this quirky place to stay in Zagreb is situated a 5-minute walk from the bustling Ban Jelacic Square.
-Rooms here are stylish and individually decorated with warm color palettes and wooden floors and have private bathrooms.
+Rooms here are stylish and individually decorated, with warm color palettes and wooden floors, and feature private bathrooms.

 Budget—Stay Swanky Bed & Breakfast.
 This budget-friendly accommodation option in central Zagreb ticks all the boxes.
 Not only is it affordable, but it’s clean, comfortable, and has transport options right on the doorstep.